 Who doesn’t love a good oatmeal raisin cookie?
 If craving something sweet, these cookies are the perfect treat to nibble on.
 They are full of good stuff, like fiber-rich oatmeal and raisins, as well... as healthy omega-3 fat from walnuts.

-1. Preheat the oven to 350 degrees.
-Line a two cookie sheet with parchment paper or Silpat mat
+Preheat the oven to 350 degrees.
+Line 2 sheet pans with parchment paper and set aside.

-2. In a large bowl using an electric whisk, cream together the butter, brown sugar, vanilla extract and egg until smooth and fluffy.
+In a large bowl using an electric whisk, cream together the butter, brown sugar, vanilla extract, and egg until smooth and fluffy.

-3. In a separate bowl, whisk together the whole wheat pastry flour, cinnamon, nutmeg, ginger, salt and rolled oats.
-Slowly add to the butter and sugar mixture just until absorbed.
+In a separate bowl, whisk together the whole-wheat pastry flour, cinnamon, nutmeg, ginger, salt, and rolled oats.
+Slowly add to the butter and sugar mixture until just blended.

-4. Using a wooden spoon or spatula fold in the raisins and walnuts.
-Wrap in plastic and chill the dough if not baking right away.
+Using a wooden spoon or spatula, fold in the raisins and walnuts.
+(If not baking right away, wrap the dough in plastic and chill in the refrigerator.)

-Scoop heaping tablespoons of dough onto the prepared cookie sheets, leaving 2-inches between the cookies.
+Scoop heaping tablespoons of dough onto the prepared cookie sheets, leaving 2-inch spaces between the cookies.
 Bake for 10 minutes, or until the edges begin to turn golden and the middle looks a bit undercooked.
-Let the cookies cool on the baking sheet for 10 minutes, then transfer to a wire rack to continue cooling.
+Remove from the oven and let the cookies cool on the baking sheet for 10 minutes, then transfer to a wire rack to continue cooling.
 They will crisp up as they cool.